Do you wonder how many mealworms your bearded dragon should eat?

 These insects are a treat for the reptile and should only be eaten in small amounts.

-However, juvenile bearded dragons may eat more as long as the mealworms are small enough to be safely consumed.
+However, juvenile bearded dragons may eat more if the mealworms are small enough to consume safely.

 Baby bearded dragons should never be fed mealworms.